openreview/openreview-expertise/README.md

 	--username <your_username> \
 ```

-For ELMo run the following command
+Then run the following command
 ```
 python -m expertise.run_duplicate_detection config.json
 ```
 The output will generate a `.csv` file with the name pattern `<config_name>.csv`.
 Read the `Configuration File` section to understand how to create one.
-For duplicate detection, the parameters that apply are in `Affinity Scores Configuration Options`, `ELMo specific parameters (affinity scores)`, and `ELMo specific parameters (duplicate detection)`.
+For ELMo duplicate detection, the parameters that apply are in `Affinity Scores Configuration Options`, `ELMo specific parameters (affinity scores)`, and `ELMo specific parameters (duplicate detection)`.

 ## Running the Server
 The server is implemented in Flask and can be started from the command line: